 If an employee’s absence pattern alone is suspect, you may simply focus on it in a recertification request, again, based on what the current certification indicates.

 This article was written by Darlene Clabault of J. J. Keller & Associates, Inc.

-J. J. Keller's FMLA Essentials manual helps HR pros understand and comply with the requirements, control costs related to leave taken and minimize the law's potential disruption to their organizations' operations.
+J. J. Keller's Essentials of FMLA manual helps HR pros understand and comply with Family and Medical Leave Act requirements, control costs related to leave taken and minimize the law's potential disruption to operations.